FabulousGinger/dagger/README.md

 * [service](dagger/tasks/awsECS.go): Service creates a new service, it will not update the service, that is what `deploy` is for.
 Think of this as an init command.
 * [terraform](dagger/tasks/terraform.go): Runs a Terraform container using Dagger.
 The options here are for the Terraform commands, plan, apply, and destroy.

+## GitHub Actions
+This repo also has GitHub Actions to use the Dagger CI Tool.
+The [workflow file](.github/workflows/api.yml) is a good example on how simple the steps are.

+* git checkout
+* create .env file from secret
+* go build
+* dagger pipeline

 ## Demo URL
 [hello world](https://dagger.fuzzplay.io/)